WikiEducationFoundation/WikiEduDashboard/docs/user_roles.md

 about this.
 If you are working on Wikipedia edits, be aware that live public edits can be made on Wikipedia, and you are responsible for the content of them.

-## Wiki Ed configuration vs. Programs & Events configuration

-The dashboard has two production deployments, which are configured differently.

-The Wiki Ed dashboard (dashboard.wikiedu.org) is for Wiki Education Foundation, and is built around the "Classroom Program" involving college students and instructors.
-It is more locked down, required approval from an admin before a course can proceed.

-The Wikimedia Programs & Events dashboard (outreachdashboard.wmflabs.org) is for the global Wikipedia/Wikimedia community, across many languages.
-With this configuration, courses are by default called "Programs", and they are approved by default upon creation.

-Some features are only enabled for one configuration or the other, and some of the interface messages differ between them: Course vs. Program, Student vs. Editor, etc.

 ## Admin permissions

 You probably want to give your main account admin permissions for the dashboard.